• Skip to primary navigation

 Summer Mess Peppermint Tea l With foraged, wildcrafted, garden grown, cultivated herbal combination l Homestead Lady.com

 This is a guest post from my friend Jaime, a homesteading mama of five and an herb lover/garden nut.
-If you forage or grow herbs each year, you may recognize yourself as she talks about flying around the gardens and fields trying to harvest and preserve all the useful herbs she can.
-Ever done that?
-Uh, yeah, I do – just about every year.
+If you forage or grow herbs each year, you may recognize yourself as she talks about flying around the gardens and fields trying to harvest for her peppermint tea and preserve all the useful herbs she can.

 After you read through her post, I suggest you look at her tea combination and determine how many you already grow.
 Also look at how many of these plants you have growing wild in your area.

 If you can gather these wild plants, one of the best part about them is that they’re FREE.
 The process of ethically harvesting, preserving and using wild plants is called foraging, or wildcrafting.
-If this process is new to you, or you’d simply like to expand your knowledge of wildcrafting, I suggest the course below offered by the Herbal Academy.

 The kids and I are taking the Botany and Wildcrafting course this summer – we’ve already started taking notes on what’s blooming in the coloring book the offer with the course.
 Oh yeah, diggin’ the coloring book, I tell ya, and so are the kids.
 There are pages to take notes, too, and we’ve started using them.
-Our first project will be to use chickweed to make this great skin tonic from Homespun Seasonal Living.

 Summer Mess Peppermint Tea l Botanical Illustrations Workbook l Homestead Lady.com